Availability: Cryopreserved as heterozygous embryos

 Zygosity genotype: Homozygous as live colony

-Developed in collaboration with The Michael J. Fox Foundation, this model contains a deletion of the Park2 (Parkinson disease [autosomal recessive, juvenile] 2) gene, encoding for the leucine-rich repeat kinase 2.
-Mutations in Lrrk2 are the most common monogenic cause of Parkinson's disease (PD), making this model useful to further understand the role of Parkin in PD.
+Developed in collaboration with The Michael J. Fox Foundation, this model contains a deletion of the Park2 (Parkinson disease [autosomal recessive, juvenile] 2) gene, encoding for the protein Parkin.
+Mutations in Parkin have been linked to early-onset Parkinson's disease (PD), making this model useful to further understand the role of Parkin in PD.

-The Lrrk2 KO rat model was originally created at SAGE Labs, Inc. in St. Louis, MO and distributed out of the Boyertown, PA facility.
+The Park2 Parkin KO rat model was originally created at SAGE Labs, Inc. in St. Louis, MO and distributed out of the Boyertown, PA facility.
 The line continues to be maintained through the original SAGE Labs animal inventory acquired by Envigo, then Envigo was acquired by Inotiv in 2021.